 The Sony X80K/X80CK is a bit better than the Hisense A6H.
 The Sony is quite a bit brighter, so it looks better in a room with a bit of natural lighting and is bright enough to overcome a bit of glare.
 The Sony also has much better picture quality, with significantly better gradient handling, a wider color gamut, and better tone-mapping with HDR content.

-Footprint of the 65 inch model as shown: 50.1" x 12".
+Footprint of the 65-inch model as shown: 50.1" x 12".

 The alternate position, as shown here, has a footprint of 25.5" x 12".
 Regardless of which configuration you choose, the TV sits 3.1 inches above the table, so most soundbars fit in front of it without blocking the screen.

-Unfortunately, the Hisense A6H has bad peak brightness in HDR.
-It doesn't get bright enough to deliver a true cinematic HDR experience, as bright highlights don't stand out or look very realistic.
-It doesn't track the PQ EOTF accurately either, as most dark scenes are over-brightened, and everything above about 30 cd/mยฒ is way too dark, as the TV rolls the peak brightness off to preserve details.
-Unfortunately, 'FILMMAKER MODE' has the same issues, and doesn't track the EOTF well, either.
+Unfortunately, the TV has bad peak brightness in HDR.
+It doesn't get bright enough to deliver a true cinematic HDR experience, as bright highlights don't stand out nor look very realistic.

-These measurements are after calibration in the 'Theater Night' Picture Mode with the Backlight Level set to 'Max'.
-Changing the Picture Mode to 'Standard' and setting the Color Temperature to 'Medium' results in a much brighter image, reaching a peak of 315 cd/mยฒ with a 25% window, but it's not as accurate.
+Changing the Picture Mode to 'Standard' and setting the Color Temperature to 'Medium' results in a much brighter image, reaching a peak of 315 cd/m² with a 25% window, but it's not as accurate.

-The Hisense A6H has an okay HDR color gamut but can't display a wide color gamut for HDR content.
+The TV has an okay HDR color gamut but can't display a wide color gamut for HDR content.
 It has very good coverage of the more commonly used DCI-P3 color space but can't display the full range of reds or greens.
 It's significantly worse than this TV's successor, the Hisense A6/A65K, which uses a PFS phosphor coating to achieve a much wider color gamut.

 The Hisense A65H Series has disappointing color volume.
 It's limited by the narrow color gamut, and due to the low contrast ratio, it can't display dark saturated colors.

-Unfortunately, the Hisense A65H TV is very difficult to calibrate, and there's little benefit to it overall.
-The greens and reds that are over-saturated out of the box are toned down a bit, but other than that, there's not much benefit to attempting to calibrate it.
+Unfortunately, the Hisense A65H TV is very difficult to calibrate, and there's little benefit to it as the TV's accuracy is excellent pre-calibration, and calibration barely improves on it.
+The oversaturated greens and reds are toned down a bit, but other than that, not much has improved.

 You can see our full calibration settings here.

-The Hisense A6H has good gray uniformity.
+The TV has good gray uniformity.
 The four sections of the screen near the corners are noticeably darker than the center, which is distracting when watching sports or anything displaying large areas of a uniform color.
 Near-dark scenes are significantly better, but there's still some slight cloudiness and backlight bleed.

-The Hisense A6H has sub-par black uniformity.
+The TV has sub-par black uniformity.
 The screen is cloudy throughout due to the low contrast ratio, and there's noticeable backlight bleed in multiple spots.
 Sadly, there's no local dimming feature to improve it.
 The 50-inch model has much better black uniformity thanks to its VA-type panel and higher native contrast.

 The Hisense A65H has a great viewing angle, which is great if you have a wide seating arrangement or like to move around with the TV on.
 The image fades if you're at a moderate angle, but there's very little shift in color accuracy, and it looks better at an angle than the LG NANO75 2022.

-Most sizes of the Hisense A6H use a standard RGB subpixel layout.
+Most sizes of the Hisense A65H use a standard RGB subpixel layout.
 The 50-inch model has a BGR subpixel layout.
 It's only important if you're planning on using the TV as a PC monitor, as the more common BGR subpixel layout reduces text clarity.
 You can read more about this here.

 There's no backlight-strobing feature, commonly known as black frame insertion, on the Hisense A6.
 It always flickers at a fixed frequency unless you have the backlight at max.
-This low-frequency flicker acts similar to a BFI feature and helps reduce persistence blur, but it also causes a noticeable image duplication.
+This low-frequency flicker acts similarly to a BFI feature and helps reduce persistence blur, but it also causes a noticeable image duplication.

-The Hisense A6H has an optional motion interpolation feature to improve the appearance of motion.
+The Hisense 65A65H has an optional motion interpolation feature to improve the appearance of motion.
 It has limited processing capabilities, as expected for a budget model.
 It smooths out motion a bit in relatively slow action scenes, but in fast scenes, there are noticeable artifacts.
 In really busy scenes, it'll stop trying to interpolate, which is distracting due to the sudden change in frame rate.

 Thanks to this TV's relatively slow response time, there's relatively little stutter when watching movies or other low frame rate content.
 It's still noticeable a bit in slow panning shots, but it's good overall.

-The Hisense A6H automatically removes judder from 24p sources like a Blu-ray player or streaming device with a Match Frame Rate feature, like an Apple TV, as well as from the native apps.
+The TV automatically removes judder from 24p sources like a Blu-ray player or streaming device with a Match Frame Rate feature, like an Apple TV, as well as from the native apps.
 It does so automatically, so you don't have to enable the motion interpolation feature to enjoy a judder-free movie experience.
 Sadly, like most TVs with 60Hz panels, it can't remove judder from 60Hz sources like most cable boxes.

-The Hisense A6H supports most common resolutions, but only at 60Hz.
+The TV supports most common resolutions, but only at 60Hz.
 1440p is supported, but you have to force it either through a custom resolution on a PC or by manually setting the resolution on some game consoles.
 Chroma 4:4:4 is displayed properly with all supported formats, which is essential for clear text if you're using it as a PC monitor.

 The Hisense A6H supports eARC, allowing you to pass high-quality, uncompressed audio to a compatible receiver through an HDMI cable.

 Unfortunately, like most TVs, there are ads throughout the interface.
-You can opt-out of suggested content, which is great, and you can limit ad-tracking, but this just limits the type of ads you'll see, not the number of ads.
+You can opt out of suggested content, which is great, and you can limit ad-tracking, but this just limits the type of ads you'll see, not the number of ads.